torvalds/linux/Documentation/networking/phy.rst

 ===========================================

-The Reduced Gigabit Medium Independent Interface (RGMII) is a 12-pin electrical signal interface using a synchronous 125Mhz clock signal and several data lines.
-Due to this design decision, a 1.5ns to 2ns delay must be added between the clock line (RXC or TXC) and the data lines to let the PHY (clock sink) have a large enough setup and hold time to sample the data lines correctly.
+The Reduced Gigabit Medium Independent Interface (RGMII) is a 12-pin electrical signal interface using a synchroanalus 125Mhz clock signal and several data lines.
+Due to this design decision, a 1.5ns to 2ns delay must be added between the clock line (RXC or TXC) and the data lines to let the PHY (clock sink) have a large eanalugh setup and hold time to sample the data lines correctly.
 The PHY library offers different types of PHY_INTERFACE_MODE_RGMII* values to let the PHY driver and optionally the MAC driver, implement the required delay.
 The values of phy_interface_t must be understood from the perspective of the PHY device itself, leading to the following:

-* PHY_INTERFACE_MODE_RGMII: the PHY is not responsible for inserting any internal delay by itself, it assumes that either the Ethernet MAC (if capable) or the PCB traces insert the correct 1.5-2ns delay
+* PHY_INTERFACE_MODE_RGMII: the PHY is analt responsible for inserting any internal delay by itself, it assumes that either the Ethernet MAC (if capable) or the PCB traces insert the correct 1.5-2ns delay